Financial Stress Can Cause Problems

 USI students in need of professional clothing for an upcoming interview can visit and select free business wear from the Career Clothes Closet in the Career Services and Internships office (Orr Center Room 074).
 Students will need to bring their USI student ID card when visiting the closet.
 USI students may choose one free outfit from the Career Clothes Closet per calendar year.
-An outfit consists of one pair of slacks or skirt, one blouse or shirt, one jacket, one pair of shoes.
-Students can choose to take only one part of an outfit if they don't need the whole outfit or if their sizes /style are not currently available.
+An outfit consists of one pair of slacks or a skirt, one blouse or shirt, one jacket, and one pair of shoes.
+Students can choose to take only one part of an outfit if they don't need the whole outfit or if their sizes /styles are not currently available.
 Students are invited to keep the professional clothing for their use for interviews or future jobs.

 How Can I be Prepared for the Financial Stress of College?

 The keyword here is to be prepared.
 When you see cost of attendance what is the first thing that comes to mind?
 The answer is most likely, tuition.
 However, that's not all that's included in your cost of attendance!
 It includes a long list of items that you might purchase during the school year.
 Below is a list of common college expenses.
 Some you may have thought about and others may have never crossed your mind.
 Being prepared means knowing where your money is going!

 - School activity fees